Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 Or if ice cream isn’t really your thing, opt for a tasty waffle or Milk Train’s unique croffsant – a croissant mixed with a waffle – instead

-While I’ve always been a fan of a classic British crumble, I never realised it could also be such a visually appealing dessert until I discovered Humble Crumble and their beautiful artisan crumbles at Old Spitalfields Market.
+While I’ve always been a fan of a classic British crumble, I never realised it could also be such a visually appealing dessert until I discovered Humble Crumble and their beautiful artisan crumbles.